Town of East Windsor and EWPS School Renovation Planning

 • Gymnasium floor has deteriorated and should be replaced

-• Various bathrooms throughout facility are not ADA compliant
+Various bathrooms throughout the facility are not ADA-compliant

-Facility Size vs. Enrollment: Based on both the current and projected enrollment of students in each school, each facility exceeds the CT Space Standards that has resulted in a sprawling layout in which students and staff need to navigate through.
+• Based on both the current and projected enrollment of students in each school, each facility exceeds the CT Space Standards, resulting in a sprawling layout that students and staff need to navigate through.